 Humanities Core is required of all 9th and 10th-grade students (or students who have not fulfilled their World History or US History requirements).
 It is designed to provide the richness of a traditional English Language Arts program and a traditional History program combined with an emphasis on art and culture.
 Northwood High's Humanities curriculum accentuates the interrelatedness of these sometimes isolated disciplines and, in so doing, advances a holistic view of knowledge.
 The Humanities core program is centered around the essential question, “How does one’s place in the world determine one’s identity?”

 Humanities - World is a one-year course devoted to the exploration of the geography, history, literature and art of the modern world.
 The History component and the English Language Arts component are taught in separate classrooms by different teachers, but the course contents are coordinated in order to emphasize context and interrelationships.
-Humanities 9 will focus on developing an understanding of the primary components of the Humanities Essential Question, by focusing on understanding the relationships between individuals and their communities, as well as understanding how an individual’s identity is constructed.
+Humanities in 9th grade will focus on developing an understanding of the primary components of the Humanities Essential Question, by focusing on understanding the relationships between individuals and their communities, as well as understanding how an individual’s identity is constructed.

 Students must be enrolled in an English course each year and in grades 11 and 12, they have different options that should be explored based on their interests.

 For English courses beyond the core, please click on the English Electives tab under “Quicklinks” on the top right of this page and/or visit the Program of Studies.